 The Muse Brooklyn is a circus arts performance, practice, and teaching space.
 Before the coronavirus their 7,000 Sq foot warehouse was already difficult to finance.

 In the middle of this uncertainty Angela Buccinni-Butch walks us through what it’s like to lead a group of performers where every event, zoom class, or showcase feels like their swan song.
 Juggler and friend Luther Bangert helps me tell this story.

 The Muse Brooklyn created a slideshow/video for this piece.

 Silver Linings: Bread and Generosity.

 The term silver lining has been used a lot to describe the unforeseen benefits of NYC’s coronavirus lockdown.
-Some get to see their kids more (Many in crowed homes see their kids too much), some workers make more on unemployment than at their jobs, and some people, actually a lot of people, have discovered bread making.
+Some get to see their kids more (those in crowed homes see their kids too much) and some people, actually a lot of people, have discovered bread making.

 ‘My Brooklyn Died’

 Lloyd Porter pulled off contradictions.
 Originally from California he embodied an old school Brooklyn while embracing the present.
 Perpetually hustling while at the same time pulling everyone up along with him.

 He died from Covid-19.